cupakromer/rspec-next-steps-presentation/public/md/presentation.md

 Misc
 ----

-Use Ruby code to tighten avoid repeated examples
+Use Ruby code to tighten spec and avoid repeated examples

     describe Calculator do
       subject(:calc) { Calculator.new }